 - Car Shampoo.

-- Microfibre cloths (or a foam applicator or polish, if you prefer).
+- Microfibre cloths (or a foam applicator, if you prefer).

 - Pressure washer or hose with gun attachment.

 - Good quality wax and polish or a good all-in-one polish.

 - Clay bar.